DeathRGH/pkg-defrag/README.md

 # pkg-defrag

-This simple tool allows you to defragment and extract pkg files from PS4 HDD dumps.<br>
+This simple tool allows you to defragment and extract PKG files from PS4 HDD dumps.<br>
-It has been field tested as has proven helpful in successfully recovering multiple pkgs from testkits!
+It has been field tested and has proven helpful in successfully recovering multiple PKGs from testkits!

 # Extracting The User Partition
 Use 7zip or a similar tool to extract `12.img` from the dumped HDD image.<br>